 About the company: This section is often placed early, but more often than not, applicants want to know the requirements and qualifications before they hear about the company itself.
 However, this section is still important.
 Accountants will need to know what kind of company they’ll work for to get the gist of the financial context.
 Are you a big organization with a big financial team or a small start-up?
 Make it clear who your company is and what you do.

 Accountant job descriptions often fail to keep in mind their purpose—hiring the best accountant.
 Most job descriptions are too generic, and the accounting candidate comes away having no concrete idea of the problems they’ll work on, who they’ll work with, or what kind of financial assistance the company needs.
+These kinds of job ads return the same type of accountant cover letters—generic and lacking purpose.

 Specialization is also key; if you need an accountant who specializes in accounts payable, make that clear, as shown in the last job description sample.
-Make sure to devote one to two sentences on how this new hire will alleviate your company’s burdens.
+Make sure to devote one to two sentences to how this new hire will alleviate your company’s burdens.

 Now, it’s time for the substance.
 Keep it brief, and think of this as more of an outline.
 Start with a description: who is your company, and what type of accounting role needs to be filled?
 Then, add the position’s duties and responsibilities, required experience, company benefits, and a short bio about your company, per the outline above.